Shailendra1118/citycentral/README.md

-# citycentral
+# Welcome to City Central Sale
-Demo project for retail module
+Demo project for retails module

 ## Enhancement to do -